ychang49265/precourse-unit-1/windows-os.md

 ### 1. Ensure that your machine is running Windows 10, updated to **Version 2004**, **Build 18362** or higher.
 These instructions also assume your machine is running with an Intel or AMD CPU (**not** ARM-based).

-### 2. Enable the "Windows Subsystem for Linux" optional feature.
+### 2. Enable the "Windows Subsystem for Linux" optional feature

 1. Click the Start Menu, search for PowerShell, and Run as Administrator.
 A terminal window should open up.